phetsims/graphing-quadratics/doc/implementation-notes.md

 This section describes how this simulation uses patterns that are generally common to PhET simulations.

 **Model-view transform**: This simulation has a model-view transform that maps from the graph (model) coordinate frame to the view coordinate frame.
+The origin (0,0) in the model cordinate frame is (not surprisingly) at the orgin of the graph.

 **Query parameters**: Query parameters are used to enable sim-specific features, mainly for debugging and testing.
 Sim-specific query parameters are documented in